polkadot-fellows/xcm-format/proposals/0000-set-execution-hint.md

 RFC#37 introduces a `SetAssetClaimer` instruction.
 This idea of instructing the XCVM to change some implementation-specific behavior is useful.
-In order to generalize this mechanism, this RFC introduces a new instruction `SetExecutionHint` and makes the `SetAssetClaimer` be just one of many possible execution hints.
+In order to generalize this mechanism, this RFC introduces a new instruction `SetExecutionHints` and makes the `SetAssetClaimer` be just one of many possible execution hints.

 ## Motivation